bradleytaunt/1mb-club/_posts/2022-06-27-https-redirects.md

 ---

 That's about all I have to say about HTTPS redirects for now.
 I'm sure this post will piss off quite a few people but that's fine.
 People have separate preferences when it comes to the web.
-My persona opinion is that we all jumped aboard the "secure everything" train a little too hastily.
+My personal opinion is that we all jumped aboard the "secure everything" train a little too hastily.
 By doing so, your website indirectly excludes a great deal of internet users.

 Just something to think about.